reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

     // Rest of the code is omitted
 }
 ```
 Using the attribute names and special keywords, we can create queries.
-The Spring JPA will generate the proper queries according to our definition.
+Spring JPA will generate the proper queries according to our definition.

 More about the method names query we can find in the [official documentation](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.query-methods.named-queries)
 ## Building the Business Layer